Maps between relatively hyperbolic spaces and between their boundaries: Subexponential distortion and (relative) hyperbolicity

 Finally, we apply the metric relative hyperbolicity result of Theorem~\ref{sederh} in the case of groups. \begin{varthm}[Corollary~\ref{cor:subexpdistort-subgroup-rel-hyp}] Let $G$ be hyperbolic relative to $\{H_i\}$.
 If $H$ is a subexponentially distorted subgroup of $G$ then $H$ is relatively quasiconvex in $G$, and so $H$ is hyperbolic relative to subgroups $\{K_j\}$ each of which is the intersection of a conjugate (in $G$) of some $H_i$ with $H$. \end{varthm}

-\begin{proof} We will use the characterisation $(QC-3)$ of relative quasiconvexity from \cite{Hr-relqconv}, and more specifically we will show that there is a constant $C$ so that, given a geodesic $\gamma$ in $\Bow(G)$ with endpoints in $H$, we have that $\gamma\cap G$ is contained in the $C$-neighbourhood of $H$.
+\begin{proof} We will use the characterisation $(QC-3)$ of relative quasiconvexity from \cite{Hr-relqconv}, and more specifically we will show that there is a constant $C$ so that, given a geodesic $\gamma$ in $\Bow(G,\{H_i\})$ with endpoints in $H$, we have that $\gamma\cap G$ is contained in the $C$-neighbourhood of $H$.

-By Theorem \ref{thm:truncated-hyp-poly}, $H$ is (metrically) relatively hyperbolic, and it is readily seen that the inclusion map coarsely respects peripherals.
+By Theorem \ref{thm:truncated-hyp-poly}, $H$ is (as a metric space) relatively hyperbolic, and it is readily seen that the inclusion map coarsely respects peripherals.
 Therefore, Proposition \ref{prop:transhauss} implies that, given a geodesic in $G$ with endpoints in $H$, its transient set lies in a controlled neighbourhood of $H$.
-Now, $\trans(x,y)$ coarsely coincides (in $\Bow(G)$) with the intersection with $G$ of a geodesic $[x,y]$ from $x$ to $y$ in $\Bow(G)$ by \cite[Propositions 7.9 and 8.13]{Hr-relqconv}.
+Now, $\trans(x,y)$ coarsely coincides (in $\Bow(G,\{H_i\})$) with the intersection with $G$ of a geodesic $[x,y]$ from $x$ to $y$ in $\Bow(G,\{H_i\})$ by \cite[Propositions 7.9 and 8.13]{Hr-relqconv}.
 Therefore, we see that the aforementioned characterisation applies.

 Having shown $H$ is relatively quasiconvex, the corollary follows from \cite[Theorem 9.1]{Hr-relqconv}. \end{proof}